solo45/Powerscript/README.md

 ## Contribution Rules

 We need contributions!
-If you have a great idea for PowerSploit, we'd love to add it.
+If you have a great idea for Powerscript, we'd love to add it.
 New additions will require the following:

 * The script must adhere to the style guide.
 Any exceptions to the guide line would need an explicit, valid reason.
 * The module manifest needs to be updated to reflect the new function being added.